 Section V – Clans and the FPS Division

 Any official Grievance presence in an online or massively multiplayer shooter (or similar game) is termed a “Clan”.
 Each Clan will have a single Clan Leader and will be required to use the official Grievance forums and Teamspeak server, but Clans are not otherwise subject to the requirements governing flagship guilds.
-Instead, all Clans must adhere to a single FPS Charter, and are collectively referred to as the FPS Division (or “Team Grievance”).
+Instead, all Clans must adhere to a single FPS charter, and are collectively referred to as the FPS Division (or “Team Grievance”).
 The FPS Division is led by a single FPS Director who reports directly to the Council.
-Clan Leaders are appointed by, and report to, the FPS Director, but Clan Leader appointments must be approved by the Council and LLC.
+Clan Leaders are appointed by, and report to, the FPS Director, but Clan Leader appointments must be approved by the Council.

 As Grievance grows, it is possible that existing non-Grievance guilds will approach the Grievance leadership looking to be brought into the organization.
 This Article will cover how to proceed under three such scenarios.